musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * File: 100-print_comb3.c

-## 12-The success combination in business is: Do what you do better... and: do more of what you do...
+## 12. The success combination in business is: Do what you do better... and: do more of what you do...

 Write a program that prints all possible different combinations of three digits.